 Portsmouth University is a campus university within a city location.
 The main University quarter is a group of buildings within the Guildhall area of central Portsmouth; this area contains most of the teaching facilities and halls of residence (with the exception of the Langstone student village and two halls, Rees and Burrell situated on Southsea Terrace on the city’s main esplanade).
 Langstone campus is located in Milton, on the eastern edge of Portsea, the island on which Portsmouth city is based.
 Portsmouth offers easy cycling and an efficient City Bus service.
 Students can also benefit from the University-owned inter-site shuttle bus service which operates throughout the day until midnight in term time.

-University of Portsmouth is ranked =35th in the National Student Survey Satisfaction rankings.
+University of Portsmouth is ranked 115th in the National Student Survey Satisfaction rankings.

-There are currently around 3000 international students at Portsmouth coming from 100 different countries representing approximately 12% of all students.
+There are currently around 3,000 international students at Portsmouth coming from 100 different countries, representing approximately 12% of all students.

 Pathway entry for international students - International College Portsmouth offers foundation courses leading to degree course entry.

 For more information, please visit Pathway & Foundation page.

-HESA government statistics show that 92.2% of Portsmouth’s graduates are in employment or in further education 6 months after graduation.
+HESA government statistics show that 97.5% of Portsmouth’s graduates are in employment or in further education 6 months after graduation.
 However, a breakdown of post-graduation employment by course, showing the split into professional/managerial positions, rather than general employment figures, is available from Unistats an independent source of university data.
 For more information, please visit the REF Information page.

 The area offers a great deal of opportunity for maritime pursuits such as sailing – the University enters a team in the Cowes Regatta on the Isle of Wight every year.
 A four mile beach is a short walk from the city centre.
 Portsmouth enjoys a lively pub, club and café scene as well as cultural events and venues.
 The University is situated on an urban campus site into which are incorporated green spaces, cafes and shops.
 The Student Union hosts 150 clubs both sporting and social.
 In addition to its own TV and radio stations the University also has a choir, orchestra, wind band and big band.
 University productions are performed in the New Theatre Royal.
-The Space Gallery hosts art installments within the University’s Eldon building which is home to its Creative Development and Cultural Industries faculty.
+The Space Gallery hosts art instalments within the University’s Eldon building which is home to its Creative Development and Cultural Industries faculty.
 The Spinnaker Sports Centre boasts indoor and outdoor sporting facilities.

 University owned accommodation comprises a number of halls of residence, both catered and self-catered.
 All are single rooms.
 Contract terms are 37 weeks.
 The University guarantees accommodation to all new international students and 75% of new UK/EU students for their first year.
 The halls of residence are mostly situated on the main Guildhall campus.

-The lowest price for a single room with shared bathroom and kitchen facilities is £88.00 per week.
+The lowest price for a single room with shared bathroom and kitchen facilities is £100.00 per week.

 REF (Research Excellence Framework) was an independent government review conducted into the quality of research at UK universities and published in December 2014.
 This information highlights subjects of specialism within each university.
 We have listed all subject areas where at least 60% of the research conducted in these specific fields has been graded 3 or 4 stars.
 (4 stars being the highest ranking REF award).
 For more information, please visit the REF Information page.

-Portsmouth offers a wide range of postgraduate courses which can be studied flexibly to aid professional development.
+Portsmouth offers a wide range of undergraduate and postgraduate courses which can be studied flexibly to aid professional development.
 Subjects include Accounting, Economics and Finance, Art & Design, Business & Management, Computing, Education, Engineering, Health Sciences & Social Work, Law & Criminology, Modern Languages and Psychology.